edublancas/commons/CONTRIBUTING.md

 To make our code readable and maintanble, we need some standards, Python has a style guide called [PEP8](https://www.python.org/dev/peps/pep-0008/).
 We don't expect you to memorize it, so here's a [nice guide with the basics](https://gist.github.com/sloria/7001839).

+If you still skipped the guide, here are the fundamental rules:

+1. Variables, functions, methods, packages and modules: `lower_case_with_underscores`
+2. Classes and Exceptions: `CapWords`
+3. Avoid one-letter variables, except for counters
+4. Use 4 spaces, never tabs
+5. Line length should be between 80-100 characters

 However, there are tools to automatically check if your code complies with the standard. `flake8` is one of such tools, and can check for PEP8 compliance as well as other common errors:

 ```shell